 UPLOAD a one page budget to UFunds

-UPLOAD a cover sheet as outlined about to UFunds
+UPLOAD a cover sheet as outlined above to UFunds

 REGISTER your referee in UFunds.
 Once you do so, the system will send a request for a reference with login information and instructions for submitting their letter by the campus deadline.

 Fellowship Program Coordinator